opensupporter/osdi-docs/README.md

 # Basic Resource Access

+## Overview
+OSDI used a combination of approaches to provide flexible reading of data, simple operations for simple scenarios, and general purpose CRUD access.

+OSDI Compliant endpoints achieve this through the following capabilities

+### RESTful Reading of Data (rest-read)
+Reading of data, or querying resources, is done via traditional REST and Hypermedia practices.
+OSDI uses HAL for hypermedia and OData query language to give a rich and flexible way to express queries

+### Actions (actions)
+OSDI also allows a client to perform actions, sometimes known as scenarios or methods, when the scenario is 'action oriented' vs 'data oriented' such as singing up a supporter, recording a donation, or rsvping for an event.

+Certain common actions have been specifically defined to include any needed semantics to allow a client to perform an action in a single HTTP request/response.

+### Direct Data Updates (rest-write)
+There will always be an unbounded set of scenarios such that defining specific actions for each would be impractical.
+For scenarios outside Actions, OSDI provides direct RESTful data access.
+By using the common RESTful operations, along with hypermedia, virtually any scenario can be accomplished.

 ## API Entry Point and linking

+### Overview
 All access through OSDI starts at the API Entry Point (AEP).
 The AEP is a resource that acts like a directory of the types of resources available on a server.
 It also includes capability information like the maximum query pagesize.

-Some servers may support some or all of the different resource collections.
-For example, a peer to peer donation system might support Donations and People but not events.
-In order to find out what resources are available and what URIs to use to access them, do a GET on the AEP URI.

 Your service provider can tell you what the AEP URI is for your account.